blbadger/blbadger.github.io/language-discreteness.md

 It has been empirically observed that models with more parameters are generally better at these implicit natural language tasks, which typically lie under the umbrella definition of 'reasoning' problems.
 There are a few explanations for why this could be: firstly, larger models entail higher-dimensional space, such that gradient descent is more [biased towards generalization](https://arxiv.org/abs/2211.09639), secondly because more parameters imply greater 'memory' such that the model can learn more complicated representations of an input (ie 'three' being both a word and an implicit number) and thirdly because it is apparent that biological neural networks require a very large number of neurons to deal with language relative to other tasks, such as object recognition.

-But when we have observed that although larger models (>1b parameters) tend to have less repetition, they are no noticeably better at input representation than smaller models (~100M parameters).
+But when we have observed that although larger models (~1 billion as opposed to 100 million parameters) tend to have less repetition, they are no noticeably better at input representation than smaller models (~100M parameters).
 Do even larger models fail to exhibit accurate input representation?
 We can investigate by observing the ability of our gradient descent procedure to autoencode an input from transformer models of a trained GPT-J model, which contains ~6B parameters.
 To save memory, we can load the parameters in 8-bit format using `bitsandbytes`

 ```python
 load_8bit = True